IanMadd/academic/content/portfolio/refind.md

 [rEFInd](http://www.rodsbooks.com/refind/) is a boot manager which allows you to boot multiple operating systems from internal or external hard drives. rEFInd automatically detects EFI bootloaders and shows a graphical interface allowing the user to select which operating system they want to start.

-These instructions will show you how to install rEFInd on a computer running macOS.
+These instructions will show you how to install rEFInd manuall or by using the automatic installer on a computer running macOS.

 # Table of Contents